Bible John: Suspect

+Final sighting

-The last possible sighting of the suspect was made by both the driver and conductor on a night service bus, who noticed a young man matching the description given by Langford alighting a bus at the junction of Dumbarton Road and Gray Street at approximately 2:00 a.m. on 31 October.
-He was in a particularly disheveled state, with mud stains on his jacket and a livid red mark on his cheek just beneath one eye.
-Both witnesses also recalled his repeatedly tucking a short cuff of one sleeve into his jacket sleeve (a man's cufflink had been found alongside the body of Helen Puttock).
-This individual was last seen walking towards the public ferry to cross the River Clyde to the south side of the city.
+The last possible sighting of the suspect was made by the driver, conductor and passengers of a night service bus, who noticed a man matching the description given by Langford "walking quickly ... in a determined manner" along Dumbarton Road and then boarding their bus at approximately 2:00 am on 31 October.
+He was in a particularly dishevelled state, with mud stains on his jacket and a livid red mark or scratch on his cheek just beneath one eye.
+These witnesses also recalled his repeatedly tucking a short cuff of one sleeve into his jacket sleeve (a man's cufflink was later found alongside Puttock's body).
+He had also paid for the fare from a distinctive red purse likely belonging to Puttock, whose red purse was missing from the crime scene.
+The man got off the bus at the junction of Argyle Street and Derby Street/Gray Street.

+Contemporary police records show that investigators gave particular credence to these sightings because the physical description of this individual was markedly similar to Langford's description of Puttock's companion at the Barrowland.
+It was initially believed that the man may have used the nearby Govan ferry to cross the River Clyde to the south of the city, but the ferrymen working that night could not remember such an individual.

 Link to series

 The murder of Helen Puttock held remarkable similarities to the two previous murders, further raising suspicions that all three murders had been committed by the same person.
 Each of the victims had been the mother of at least one child and had met her murderer at the Barrowland Ballroom.
 The handbag of each woman was missing.
-Each victim had been strangled to death and at least two of these women had been raped prior to their murders.
-In addition, each of the three women had been escorted home by her killer and murdered within yards of her doorstep, and all had been menstruating at the time of death.
-Each had had her sanitary towel or tampon placed upon, beneath, or near her body, leading to speculation that the women had been murdered for their refusal to engage in intercourse with their murderer excused by their periods.
+Each victim had been strangled to death, and at least two of these women had been raped prior to their murders.
+Each of the three women had been escorted home by her killer and murdered within yards of her door.
+Additionally, all had been menstruating at the time of death and had their sanitary towel or tampon placed upon, beneath, or near their body.
+This led to speculation that the women had been murdered for their refusal to engage in intercourse with their murderer, due to their periods.